expo/expo/docs/pages/workflow/expo-cli.md

 There are three different config types that are generated from the Expo config:

-- `public`: The manifest file for use with OTA updates, think of this like an `index.html` file's `<head />` element but for native apps.
+- `public`: The manifest file to use with OTA updates.
+Think of this like an `index.html` file's `<head />` element but for native apps.
 - `prebuild`: The config that is used for [Expo Prebuild](/workflow/prebuild) including async modifiers.
 This is the only time the config is not serializable.
 - `introspect`: A subset of the `prebuild` config that only shows in-memory modifications like `Info.plist` or `AndroidManifest.xml` changes.
 Learn more about [introspection](/guides/config-plugins#introspection).

 ## Install

-Unlike the web, React Native is not backwards compatible, meaning npm packages often need to be the exact right version for the currently installed copy of `react-native` in your project.
+Unlike the web, React Native is not backwards compatible.
+This means that npm packages often need to be the exact right version for the currently installed copy of `react-native` in your project.
 Expo CLI provides a best-effort tool for doing this using a list of popular packages and the known working version combinations.
 Simply use the `install` command as a drop-in replacement for `npm install`:

 <Terminal cmd={[
 '$ npx expo install expo-camera',